tualo/tualo-barcode/README.md

 Description
 ===========

-tualo-barcode can be used to create barcode images in svg.
-There are no native depenencies for that.
+tualo-barcode can be used to create barcode images as svg.
+There are no native depenencies needed.

 Requirements
 ============